-The Best Italian Alternative Rock Bands (With Videos)
+15 of the Best Italian Alternative Rock Bands (with videos)

-The Very Best of Italian Rock 9 : Alternative Rock Music Bands (with videos)
+15 of the Best Italian Alternative Rock Bands (with videos)

 Some bands are hard to categorise in any country and in any language.